Ada-Developers-Academy/ada-precourse-v2/intro-to-python/dictionaries.md

 }
 ```

-Note that the values paired with `"name"`, `"city"`, and `"state"` are strings.
-The `"street"` value is a list holding the first and second lines of the address, and the `"zip_code"` is an integer.
+Notice that `adas_address` is a *heterogenous* dictionary.
+The values paired with `"name"`, `"city"`, and `"state"` are *strings*.
+The `"street"` value is a *list* holding the first and second lines of the address, and the `"zip_code"` is an *integer*.

-Later in the core curriculum, we will learn about classes and objects and how they are used to group and store data with different datatypes similar to a heterogenous dictionary.
+Later in the core curriculum, we will learn about classes and objects and how they are used to group and store data with different datatypes similar to a *heterogenous* dictionary.

 ### Planet Distance